mbarretta/news_collector/README.md

 # News Collector
 Fetch top news from AP and [NewsAPI](https://newsapi.org) into Elasticsearch.
-Optionally, you can enrich the data with entity and location information extracted via the [Rosette API](https://developer.rosette.com/)
+Optionally, you can enrich the data with entity and location information extracted via the [Rosette API](https://developer.rosette.com/).
+And, you can also archive the resulting ES-indexed data into S3.

+The three main classes are:
+- NewCollector: does the news collection
+- EntityMomentum: does the entity momentum calculation described below
+- Archiver: does the archiving

+Each of the main classes has a `main()`, a Lambda `RequestHandler`, and a Dockerfile that gets built by Gradle.

-There is also code to create an entity "momentum" metric which tries to assign a score to entities everyday based on their change in mentions over the past few days:
+The entity "momentum" metric tries to assign a score to entities each day based on their change in mentions over the past few days:
 ```
 log(avg(M_t)) * min( S / 5, 2) * ( (M_1 / M_0) + (M_2 / M_1) )